DRY Kubernetes manifests with Kustomize

 Dynamically inject data into configmaps and secrets from env

-In real world projects, our Kustomized Kubernetes manifests sources will be put into a source code versioning system in order to ease team work and keep track of changes.
+In real world projects, our 'Kustomized' Kubernetes manifests sources will be put into a source code versioning system (like Git) in order to ease team work and track changes.

 Inside the versioning system, we don't want to put secret values like the app database password.
 Suppose our app needs specific environment variables in order to connect to its database (host, username, password...).

-Here is how we could generate the Kubernetes configmap or secret resource containing required app environment variables whitout setting secret variables values inside manifests sources files:
+Here is how we could generate the Kubernetes 'configmap' or 'secret' resource containing the required app environment variables without setting secret variables values inside manifests sources files:

-• Set the non secret variables key=value pairs inside a file and only set key for secrets:
+• Set the non secret variables 'key=value' pairs inside a file and only set the 'key' for secrets:

 $ cat .env